Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 In the report, DCG analysts called a DXP a “collection of technologies for creating, orchestrating, and managing the digital experience delivered to customers, prospects, employees and other stakeholders.”
 DXPs include technical capabilities (e.g., products, applications, suites) and feature among other tech content management systems, analytics, personalization and customer data management.
 A DXP can be purchased from a single vendor or assembled from multiple vendor components, according to DCG.

 Forrester and Gartner have their own vendor analysis reports on DXPs: the Digital Experience Platforms Wave and the Magic Quadrant for Digital Experience Platforms.
 Definitions and semantics aside, it’s time to cut through the hype.
-Let's explored some realities of DXPs compiled through recent interviews with experts who have been involved in implementations and selections of such software.
+Let's explore some realities of DXPs compiled through recent interviews with experts who have been involved in implementations and selections of such software.

 Related Article: Forrester Boots Adobe, Names Oracle Lone Digital Experience Platform Leader